 - Loss of interest in activities once enjoyed

 - Significant change in appetite or body weight

 - Feelings of worthlessness or inappropriate guilt

 Bipolar disorder is primarily a mood disorder.
 ADHD affects attention and behavior; it causes symptoms of inattention, hyperactivity, and impulsivity.
 While ADHD is chronic, bipolar disorder is usually episodic, with periods of normal mood interspersed with depression, mania, or hypomania.

 How is bipolar disorder treated?

 Doctors usually treat bipolar disorder in young people the same way they treat it in adults.
 They use medications called mood stabilizers, which include anticonvulsants such as Depakote (valproate), Lamicta (lamotrigine), Tegretol (carbamazepine), Trileptal (oxcarbazepine), and lithium.
-Children are just as likely as adults to be treated with antipsychotic drugs, usually, the newer "atypical" antipsychotics.
+Atypical antipsychotic medications, including Abilify (aripiprazole), Seroquel (quetiapine), and Risperdal (risperidone), are also used to stabilize mood.
 Sometimes, children receive a combination of drugs such as a mood stabilizer and an antidepressant.

 How is ADHD treated?

 Treatment for ADHD includes medications and/or behavioral therapy.
 ADHD medications can be psychostimulants such as Adderall, Concerta, Ritalin,and Vyvanse, or nonstimulant medications such as Intuniv (guanfacine) or Strattera (atomoxetine).
 Antidepressants, such as Wellbutrin (bupropion), are also used.